Bbillyben/scenario_conditionner/docs/en_US/README.md

   <img width="100" src="/plugin_info/scenario_conditionner_icon.png">
 </p>

-This plugin allows you to enable or disable scenarios based on the evaluation of a condition.
+This plugin allows you to enable or disable scenarios or equipment based on the evaluation of a condition.

 The condition is evaluated as input (true) or output (false) and the actions are configurable on both.